yiisoft/yii2/docs/guide/runtime-logging.md

 Yii::$app->log->targets['file']->enabled = false;
 ```

-The above code requires you to name a target as `file`, like shown below by using string keys in the
+The above code requires you to name a target as `file`, as shown below by using string keys in the
 `targets` array:

 ```php